 Children have views and opinions that need to' be taken into account in national planning and policies.
-If children play an active role in decisions affecting them they will learn the skills to become active members of society and thus productive citizens who are self-confident, self-reliant and enterprising rather than becoming a further drain on both household and national resources.
+If children play an active role in decisions affecting them they will learn the skills to become active members of society and thus productive citizens who are self confident, self-reliant and enterprising rather than becoming a further drain on both household and national resources.
 UNESCO (2003)

-Twenty years ago, little was said and even less was known about female schooling in Africa Joy C. Kwesiga (1990).
+Twenty years ago, little was said and even less was known about female schooling in Africa Kwesiga (1990).
 Although it is no longer the case today, there are still important gaps in our knowledge base, particularly at the school level.
 Girls' enrollment, persistence, and success in school depend, of course, on many factors beyond the classroom and the school itself.
-Studies in a number of African countries demonstrate the critical importance of factors such as the local functions of marriage, mothers' and daughters' workloads, distance from home to school, discrimination against women in the job market, demand and supply issues as determined by established policies, the parents' level of education and their socio-economic status as well as political commitment..
+Studies in a number of African countries demonstrate the critical importance of factors such as the local functions of marriage, mothers' and daughters' workloads, distance from home to school, discrimination against women in the job market, demand and supply issues as determined by established policies, the parents' level of education and their socio-economic status as well as political commitment.
 UNICEF (2000) Globally, girls represent 60 percent of all out of schoolchildren (USAID, 1998). in most countries, girl's initial enrollment rates are lower than those of, boys, indicating barriers to access.
 In a country, such as Kenya, initial enrollment rates are roughly equal, but as girls enter their adolescent years, they drop out at faster rates than boys.
-Mukangara, F, and Koda, B (1997):
+Mukangara and Koda (1997).

 The problem of dropout has been continually troubling the primary education system developing countries.
 Dropout does not mean mere rejection of school by children.
-UNICEF (2000) It leads to wastage of the funds invested in school buildings, teachers' salaries, equipment, textbooks and so on.
-It also means the existence of some deficiencies in the organization of the primary education system.
-It is upon this background that the study was undertaken.
+UNICEF (2000).